WormBase/db-migration/docs/source/user/index.rst

 ============================
 Database Migration Procedure
 ============================
-The :term:`azanium` commands are all required to be invoked from the same working directory, and from the same host machine.
+All :term:`azanium` migration commands are all required to be invoked from the same working directory, and from the same host machine.

 Software Setup